Cindy and Barrett with RV in Montrose

 49. “When are you going to return to the “real world”?”

-Man do I have to say, I hate this question.
+Man, I hate this question.
 And if you ask it, you better be ready for a long-winded response.

 I do not believe there is a “real world.”
 Every day, this world is what we wake up and make of it.

-As George Strait and Huey Lewis and the News like to say: We’re Not Here For A Long Time.
-We’re Here For A Good Time.
+As George Strait and Huey Lewis and the News like to say: We’re Not Here For A Long Time, We’re Here For A Good Time.

-I honestly try really hard to not live with regrets.
+I try really hard to not live with regrets.
 And what’s to regret about traveling around this great nation full-time?

 But after really taking a moment to think about it, the only regret I could come up with was the purchase of our original GMC truck.
 But when we took off, it was the best we could afford, and the honest truth is, it still did get us around for over a year.